 An aircraft can be made to stall in any nose attitude as that occurs when angle of attack of the incoming airflow and chord line becomes too large, and this fact has not much to do with nose attitude.

 In some aircraft a warning device is fitted in the wing with an indication in the form of a horn or light in the cockpit.
-This device is set to indicate a warning around 5 kts above actual stall speed.
+This device is set to indicate a warning about 5 kts above actual stall speed.

 The goal of this AC is to provide best practices and guidance for training, testing, and checking for pilots, within existing regulations, to ensure correct and consistent responses to unexpected stall warnings and stick pusher activations.
 This AC emphasizes reducing the angle of attack (AOA) at the first indication of a stall as the primary means of approach-to-stall or stall recovery.
 Additionally, this AC provides guidance for operators and training centers in the development of stall and stick pusher event training.